alienatedsec/Haaska/README.md

     - Restart Home Assistant

 7. Finally, activate the skill through your Alexa app.
 Your Alexa device should now be able to interact with your Home Assistant.
+8. If you ever modify the list of `include_entities` from point 6, restart your Home Assistant and follow with this command on your Alexa speaker: `Alexa, find new devices`

 ## Notes